Undergraduate BSc (Hons)

 All about the course

 The accelerated nursing programme is designed for applicants who have a Level 5 Nursing Associate Foundation Degree (FdSc).
-As a successful applicant you will join our BSc Nursing programme part way through to study alongside our existing students.
+As a successful applicant you will join at the 18th month point of the programme.
 Your initial study will focus on appraising your existing knowledge and skills and building on these in order to demonstrate your suitability for entry onto the NMC register as a Registered Nurse.

 Our nursing programmes embody a shared philosophy that represents the values and beliefs of key partners, including: students, patients, service users and families, practice colleagues and university staff.
 Theoretical underpinnings of the philosophy include: nursing ethics, personalisation, and a safety model ensuring the safety and protection of people of all ages and their carers and families.